sbernasek/sbernasek.github.io/travel/itineraries.md

 <div style="margin-top: -20px"></div>

 The sections below combine photos and mobile tracking data to summarize our recent travels.
-Each map contains a few different things.
-Colored shading, also called a "heatmap," shows where we were.
-Lines reflect routes we took; flights are red, trains are green, and road trips are black.
+Each map contains a few different things:
+*Colored shading, also called a "heatmap," shows where we were.
+*Lines reflect routes we took.
+Flights are red, trains are green, and road trips are black.
 The menu in the top right corner of each map controls which segments of an itinerary are shown.
-The circles contain photos geotagged to a particular area - zoom in further to see exactly where they were shot.
+*The circles contain photos geotagged to a particular area - zoom in further to see exactly where they were shot.

 If you're more interested in the big picture, there's also a [composite version]({{ site.map_objs | absolute_url }}/merge.html).

 ## Spring 2020